chocolatey/choco-wiki/Installation-Licensed.md

  * Instead download the `chocolatey.extension` (licensed package) from the provided download link location and remember where you saved it.
  * Now run this command: `choco upgrade chocolatey.extension --pre --source c:\folder\where\downloaded\nupkg\resides` (or you can use `install` instead of `upgrade`). **Note**: Source location is not `--source c:\downloads\chocolatey.extension.1.8.1.nupkg`, it is `--source c:\downloads`.

+## How Do I Upgrade The Trial Edition?

+You will not be able to upgrade through regular means - please reach back out to the Chocolatey Software folks to get an updated edition (and possibly an extended trial license).

 ### Some Administrative Actions